David Roth (writer): Deadspin (2017–2019)

 Roth was hired by Deadspin in 2017, and worked there as editor-at-large.
 In addition to contributing written pieces, Roth hosted the show Let's Remember Some Guys, in which he used sports trading cards to reminisce about ballplayers from past generations.
 Roth and Drew Magary co-hosted the Deadcast, Deadspins flagship podcast.

 Starting October 30, 2019, Roth and the majority of editorial staff began resigning from Deadspin in dissatisfaction with new management.
-Editorial director Paul Maidment had sent an internal memo instructing writers to "stick to sports."
+Editorial director Paul Maidment had sent an internal memo instructing writers to "stick to sports".
 Roth and other staff disagreed with the new directive, found it to infringe editorial independence, and contended that political commentary was among the site's most-read content.
-The last staff member resigned on November 1, 2019.
-Maidment resigned following the mass resignation.
+The last staff member resigned on November 1.
+Maidment resigned within a week of the mass resignation.

 After leaving Deadspin, Roth continued sports writing freelance.
+He was nominated for a Society for American Baseball Research (SABR) Analytics Conference Research Awards award for a New Republic article.
 He has written editorials about Donald Trump, describing him in 2020 as "America's petty, TV-addled, and increasingly degenerate president."
-Roth previously maintained an active presence on Twitter but has since become inactive there.
+Roth previously maintained an active presence on Twitter but has since deleted his account.
 He has written critically of Elon Musk's acquisition as similar to "burn[ing] the house down with everyone inside it", saying "Musk moved quickly, and broke things—the things and systems and livelihoods he was determined to break, but also the technology that prevented the site from boosting animal torture videos."

 Defector Media (2020–present)

 Roth and other former Deadspin writers co-founded Defector Media in 2020, with a worker-owned subscription-driven business model.
 Roth and Magary co-host The Distraction: A Defector Podcast, a sports podcast launched on August 13, 2020.

+Roth again received SABR Analytics Conference Research Awards nominations in 2025 and 2026 for Defector articles.